chuckstack/chuck-stack-nixos/readme.md

 ```
 ## Configuration.nix

+The chuck-stack-nix repository creates a nixos menu of services.
+You simply include the services you want in your /etc/nixos/configuration.nix file.

 Here is an example configuration.nix file.
-Notice that I added the lines ending in '# here'.
+Notice the lines ending in '# here'.
+They represent the lines you might want to add to your configuration.

 ```nix
 ...